armadaproject/armada/README.md

 ## Key features
 - Armada maintains fair resource share over time (inspired by HTCondor priority)
-- It can handle large amount of queued jobs (million+)
+- It can handle large amounts of queued jobs (million+)
-- It Allows adding and removing clusters from the system without disruption
+- It allows adding and removing clusters from the system without disruption
-- By utilizing multiple Kubernetes clusters system can scale to larger amount of nodes beyond one cluster limits
+- By utilizing multiple Kubernetes clusters, the system can scale to larger amount of nodes beyond the limits of a single Kubernetes cluster

 ## Key concepts